DODA: Data-oriented Sim-to-Real Domain Adaptation for 3D Semantic Segmentation: Method

 We calculate per-class pseudo label ratio $r \in [0, 1]^{c}$ and define $n_r$ least common categories as tail categories.
 We then define tail cuboid whose pseudo label ratio is higher than the average value $r$ on at least one of $n_r$ tail categories.
 We construct a tail cuboid queue $Q$ with size $N_q$ to store tail cuboids.
 Formally, $\gamma^t_{q[w]}$ denotes the $w^{th}$ tail cuboid in $Q$, as shown in Fig.~\ref{fig:TACM}.
 Notice that through training, $Q$ is dynamically updated with First In, First Out (FIFO) rule since cuboids are randomly split in each iteration as Eq.~\eqref{eq: cuboid}.
 In each training iteration, we ensure that at least $u$ tail cuboids are in each mixed scene by sampling cuboids from $Q$ and replacing existing cuboids if needed.
 With such a simple over-sampling strategy, we make the cuboid mixing process tail-aware, and relieve the class imbalance issue in the self-training.
 Experimental results in Sec.~\ref{sec:ablation} further demonstrate the effectiveness of our tail cuboid over-sampling strategy.

 \textbf{Self-training with Target and Source data.} In the self-training stage, for data augmentation, VSS is first adopted to augment the source domain data to reduce the pattern gap and then TACM mixes source and target scenes to construct a tail-aware intermediate domain $\mathcal{D}_m=\{P^m\}$ with labels $\hat{Y}^m$ mixed by source ground-truth and target pseudo labels.
-To alleviate the noisy supervisions from incorrect target pseudo labels, we minimize dense cross-entropy loss on source data $\tilde{P}^s$ and intermediate domain data $P^m$ as below: where $\lambda$ denotes the trade-off factor between losses.
+To alleviate the noisy supervisions from incorrect target pseudo labels, we minimize dense cross-entropy loss on source data $\tilde{P}^s$ and intermediate domain data $P^m$ as below: